zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - You are not a Bayesian homunculus whose reasoning is “corrupted” by cognitive biases.
 You just *are* cognitive biases.

+##### Malcolm Gladwell

+- You believe someone not because you have no doubts about them.
+Belief is not the absence of doubt.
+You believe someone because you don’t have enough doubts about them.

 ##### Marc Stiegler